vyperlang/vyper/docs/structure-of-a-contract.rst

 ***********************

 Contracts in Vyper are contained within files, with each file being one smart-contract.
 Files in Vyper are similar to classes in object-oriented languages.
-Each file can contain declarations of :ref:`structure-state-variables`, :ref:`structure-functions`, and :ref:`structure-structs-types`.
+Each file can contain declarations of :ref:`structure-state-variables` and :ref:`structure-functions`.

 .. _structure-state-variables: